(Updated August 13, 2018)

 In an attempt to prevent shingles, some patients may have unintentionally contracted the virus from their shingles vaccination.

 The shingles vaccine Zostavax may cause serious injuries, including shingles, blindness, and even death.
-Injured patients are now filing lawsuits against Zostavax’s manufacturer Merck and its new owner Bayer for failing to warn about the potential side effects.
+Injured patients are now filing lawsuits against Zostavax’s manufacturer Merck (and its owner, Bayer) for failing to warn about the potential side effects.

 If you or a loved one were injured by Zostavax, please contact us.
 Our attorneys are investigating these claims to help patients seek justice.

-At best, the vaccine only works in 50% of patients, and even then it will only last for about six years.
+The vaccine only works in about half of patients, and even then it will only last for about six years.

 Zostavax is a shingles vaccine for patients 50 years and older, an age when the virus is more common.
 It’s caused by dormant chickenpox viruses which can lay in the body’s nervous system for years, eventually creating shingles.
 The virus is typically characterized by a painful band of blisters on one side of the torso.

-Zostavax uses a weakened form of the herpes zoster virus (commonly referred to as shingles), in order to activate the immune system.
+Zostavax uses a weakened form of the herpes zoster virus—commonly referred to as shingles—in order to activate the immune system.
 After fighting the weakened version of the virus, the body builds immunity.
-At best, the vaccine only works in 50% of patients, and even then it will only last for about six years.
+At best, the vaccine only works in 50 percent of patients, and even then it will only last for about six years.

 For patients who are immunocompromised, their bodies may not be able to fight off the small dose of the virus.
 This can cause a host of injuries, including chickenpox and shingles itself.

-Lawsuits claim that despite knowing that Zostavax could cause shingles, Merck didn’t list this as a side effect until December 2014—long after the vaccine was approved by the FDA in 2006.
+Lawsuits claim that even though Merck knew Zostavax could cause shingles, it didn’t list this as a side effect until December 2014—years after the vaccine was approved by the FDA in 2006.

 The FDA reports that Zostavax side effects can include the following: